 - Payment information was input incorrectly.

 Please double-check that the name, expiration date, and CVV number on the card match what you input in our system.
-If this information changes while a drop is still active, please click here for instructions on how to update it.
+If this information changes while a run is still active, please click here for instructions on how to update it.

 - Card was declined by financial institution (bank or credit card company).